costajob/app-servers/README.md

 [Crystal](http://crystal-lang.org/) 0.22.0 is installed via homebrew.
 Crystal has a syntax very close to Ruby, but brings some desirable features such as strong typing (hidden by a pretty smart type inference algorithm) and ahead of time compilation.
 For concurrency Crystal adopts the CSP model (like GO) and evented/IO to avoid blocking calls, but parallelism is not yet supported.

+### ASP.NET Core 1.1
+[ASP.NET Core](https://www.microsoft.com/net/core) 1.1 is installed following the steps published [here](https://www.microsoft.com/net/core#macos).
+ASP.NET Core is a significant redesign of ASP.NET.
+It is new open-source and cross-platform framework for building modern cloud based internet connected applications.
+You can read more about ASP.NET Core [here](https://docs.microsoft.com/en-us/aspnet/core/).

 ## Benchmarks
 I decided to test each language by using the standard/built-in HTTP library, relying on external dependencies only when mandatory (Rust).